consoledotdev/home/content/research/mars.md

 instead, which in storage optimized mode can transport up to 80TB each.
 Such a launch would cost more than the $90m list price where stages can be recovered.
-No doubt AWS would also charge for the time taken to fill them on Earth, wait for the launch window, unload the data on Mars and then ship back (presumably now filled with content generated on Mars).
+No doubt AWS would also charge for the time taken to fill them on Earth, wait for the launch window, unload the data on Mars and then ship them back (presumably now filled with content generated on Mars).

 Back in 2015, [YouTube was said to generate](https://www.quora.com/What-is-the-total-capacity-of-YouTube-storage/answer/Rasty-Turek)